bonvision/bonvision.github.io/_info/Home.md

 ***
 ## NEWS: BonVision YouTube channel!
 Check you our new YouTube channel where we upload demos and learning materials.
-[BonVision YouTube Channel](https://youtube.com/playlist?list=PLBKHg50VqjRJpWxnWg2pdlTD1JiMlbVCY)
+[BonVision YouTube Channel](https://www.youtube.com/channel/UCEg-3mfbvjIwbzDVvqYudAA/videos)

+***
+## NEWS: BonVision Newsletter
+If you would like (~monthly) updates and announcements on the latest features and teaching materials on BonVision, [Sign up here!!](https://groups.google.com/u/1/g/bonvision-news)

 ***
 ## NEWS: BonVision preprint is out!